ibm-cloud-docs/BlockStorage/faqs.md

    - Non-LVM - ext2, ext3, ext4:
       1. Extend the existing partition on the disk by using `growpart` and `xfs_progs` utilities.
-If you don't have them installed already, run the following command.
+If you need to install them, run the following command.
          ```zsh
          # yum install cloud-utils-growpart xfsprogs -y
          ```